eclab/edisyn/README.md

 ### The Editor Pane

 The editor pane should be self-explanatory.
-There are four tabs which together cover all of the parameters of the synthesizer.
-The first tab, *Oscillators and Filters*, also contains an area called *Waldorf Blofeld* (or some other synth) which lets you set the patch name and category, bank, number, and Device ID.
-The bank, number, and ID are mostly for saving out to sysex files: whenever you upload or download patch to/from the synth, you'll be prompted to revise those if necessary.
+There are multiple tabs which together cover all of the parameters of the synthesizer.
+The first tab also contains an area of the name of the Synthesizer ("Waldorf Blofeld", say).
+This area holds the name of the patch, the patch number etc., and the device ID if any.

+Edisyn tries hard to stay *in sync* with the synthesizer: that is, what you are editing in Edisyn reflects what's getting edited in the synthesizer.
+If Edisyn believes it is not in sync, the patch number and the device ID will turn RED.

+Various operations will cause Edisyn to drop out of sync; and if you're out of sync, Edisyn may ask you to specify a patch number etc. before continuing certain operations so it can get back in sync.

 ### The File Menu